Mariano Escobedo: Career

 Escobedo was a muleteer.
 In 1854 he defended from the liberal rows the Plan of Ayutla that ended the dictatorship of Antonio López de Santa Anna.

-In 1861, Escobedo was made a brigadier general after the government of Juarez was established.
+In 1861, Escobedo was made a brigadier general after the government of Juárez was established.
 He took part in the Battle of Puebla on 5 May 1862, in Puebla, where thanks to his bravery, was promoted to colonel of cavalry.
 Later, he was promoted to general and organized an Army Corps which fought against the French invading troops, defeating them and capturing emperor Maximilian I in Querétaro (1867).

 During the presidency of Benito Juárez (1858–1872) Mariano Escobedo was named commander-in-chief of the northern zone and after the restoration of the Mexican republic, he was governor of several states and military secretary in 1875, in addition to being president of the Supreme Court of Military Justice.

 With the arrival of General Porfirio Díaz to the presidency, he was exiled to Texas, from which he organized an uprising against the dictator.
 Because of that he was taken prisoner in 1878.
 He was released from prison in 1879 due to poor health.
 He retired in 1883.

 Personal life

-Escobedo died in Tacubaya, Mexico City, aged 75, on 22 May 1902.
+Escobedo died in Tacubaya, Mexico City, on 22 May 1902.